rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 # MLFlow
 Machine learning algorithms usually have a lot of configurable parameters, therefore, it is hard to track the parameters, code and the input data for each experiment.
 In addition, reproducibility of a machine learning algorithm often has trouble due to the lack of information of configurable parameters.
 MLFlow is used to deal with these challenges.
-It provides three main functions: Tracking, Project and Models.
+It provides three main functions: Tracking, Projects and Models.

 - Tracking: track experiments to store parameters and results.
 - Projects: package the code in reproducible form in order to share or transfer to production.